In This Article

 Alternatives to Undetected ChromeDriver

 Undetected ChromeDriver runs on Selenium, so any library that replaces the latter is a good option.
 Puppeteer, Pyppeteer, and Playwright are all good options.
 However, you’ll have to replace a good chunk of the code in this web scraping guide to make them work.
-Additionally, you’ll likely have to find modified Chromium-based browsers that would work with those libraries.
+Additionally, you'll likely need to use stealth plugins for these libraries, which handle the same browser patching that Undetected ChromeDriver does for Selenium.

 User agents and proxies are two other strong tools that’ll help you avoid anti-bot systems.
 With proxies, you can keep switching IP addresses, which can make bans a non-issue.
 User agents, on the other hand, can help you reduce the likelihood of bans and blocked access.